Our Journey

 What’s next?
 The Future!

-Almost a decade in, eliEls is just beginning.
-With the right support, we are building a making academy in Nsukka-training artisans in our techniques, creating sustainable employment, and proving that craft-intensive production can scale with integrity.
-We are expanding material research, exploring new ways to transform local resources into wearable innovation, and producing collections that continue to ask hard questions and answer them through making.
+We are expanding material research, exploring new ways to transform local resources into wearable innovation, and produce collections that continue to ask hard questions and answer them through making.